jimasp/behave-vsc/README.md

 - Does your project meet the [workspace requirements](#workspace-requirements) and have a [compatible project directory structure](#compatible-project-directory-structures)?

-- If you have set the `featuresPath` in extension settings, make sure it matches the `paths` setting in your behave configuration file.
+- Make sure the `paths` setting in your behave configuration file is correct.

-- Does restarting vscode solve your issue?
+- Does refreshing the Test explorer, or restarting vscode solve your issue?

 - Did you set extension settings in your vscode user settings instead of your workspace settings?
 Is there something incorrect in your vscode user settings?